J-CF-Leung/Study_Vault/Physics/Thermal Physics/Kinetic Theory of Gases.md

 - Every particle behaves as if it's in equilibrium with a _reservoir_ of temperature $T$
 - The reservoir is simply _every other gas particle_
-- Hence, one can use results from the [[Statistical thermodynamics#Statistics, density of states, and ensembles|canonical ensemble]], where the _energies_ of each particle obey the [[Statistical thermodynamics#Boltzmann Distribution|Boltzmann Distribution]]
+- Hence, one can use results from the [[Foundations of statistical thermodynamics#Statistics, density of states, and ensembles|canonical ensemble]], where the _energies_ of each particle obey the [[Foundations of statistical thermodynamics#Boltzmann Distribution|Boltzmann Distribution]]

 # Distribution of speeds and velocities